 The senate has no management or administrative functions either in itself or through its committees, since such functions are expressly reserved to the president (as delegated by the board of trustees) and through the president to the chancellors of UTK and UTIA.
 But the advice and recommendation of the senate about all of the concerns listed above is considered carefully by all administrative officers.
 The Faculty Senate Bylaws contain detailed information about the operation of the senate, its organization, officers, meetings, committees, appointment of faculty members to senate committees and task forces and recommendation of faculty members to serve on administrative committees and task forces.
-Administrative committees and task forces are determined by the chancellor.
-Other task forces are established by the senate according to its bylaws.
+Administrative committees and task forces are established by the senate according to its bylaws.
 In an effort to act on shared governance, the chancellor works closely with the senate president in establishing joint task forces.